John practices corporate and securities law with a focus on clients in the investment management industry.

 Steve also is the Chair, ESG at Middlefield, a Canadian investment manager.

-From 2011 to 2018 Steve was the Executive Director of the Canadian Coalition for Good Governance (CCGG), whose members are institutional investors across Canada which collectively manage approximately $6 trillion of assets.
+From 2011 to 2018 Steve was the Executive Director of the Canadian Coalition for Good Governance (CCGG), whose members are institutional investors across Canada which collectively manage over $5 trillion of assets.
 As Executive Director of CCGG, Steve created and debated public policy positions in relation to ESG issues and led over 85 ESG engagement meetings between CCGG and directors of public companies across Canada.
 The Directors’ E&S Guidebook was the final publication issued by CCGG during Steve’s tenure.

 Steve has spoken and written widely and has been interviewed by television, radio and newspaper reporters on numerous ESG topics.
 The press have called Steve’s writing “insightful” and “prescient” and have referred to Steve as “a leading governance expert”, “a leading practitioner in the Canadian fund industry” and one of “Canada’s top M&A attorneys”.
 Global Proxy Watch named Steve one of the “10 people around the world who have had the most impact on corporate governance” in 2016.